Responsible sourcing and supply

 We require all suppliers that have potentially high risks of human rights-related impacts within their supply chain to complete a self-assessment based on our Supplier Standards.
-If self-assessment identifies issues or unacceptable levels of risk, we agree with the affected supplier, prior to contracting, appropriate corrective actions and risk mitigation measures.
+If self-assessment identifies issues or unacceptable levels of risk, we agree with the affected supplier, appropriate corrective actions and risk mitigation measures.
 We monitor progress and track implementation of performance KPIs.

 Transportation and distribution